qubole/spark-acid/README.md

 # Quick Start

-These are pre-requisites to using this library
+These are the pre-requisites to using this library:

-1. That you already have Hive table (ACID V2) data somewhere and need to read it from Spark (Currently write is not _NOT_ supported).
+1. You already have Hive ACID tables (ACID V2) and need to read it from Spark (Currently write is not _NOT_ supported).
 2. You have Hive Metastore DB with version 3.0.0 or higher.
 Please refer to [Hive Metastore](https://cwiki.apache.org/confluence/display/Hive/Design#Design-MetastoreArchitecture) for details.
 3. You have a Hive Metastore Server running with version 3.0.0 or higher, as Hive ACID needs a standalone Hive Metastore Server to operate.
 Please refer to [Hive Configuration](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions#HiveTransactions-Configuration) for configuration options.
 4. You are using the above Hive Metastore Server with your Spark for its metastore communications.